Fecal incontinence is when a person is not able to control bowel movements.

-Types of fecal incontinence include:
+Types of fecal incontinence are:

-The main symptom is the inability to control bowel movements, which leads to leakage of solid or liquid stool, and/or gas.
+The main symptom is not being able to control the passage of solid or liquid stool.

-Your bodily structures may need to be viewed.
+Images may be taken to look for an underlying cause.
 This can be done with:

 Anorectal manometry may be done to check the pressure of the anal canal.